 The Company has provided for equity-settled, share based payments in the form of options to acquire voting common shares which the Board of Directors has granted to directors, officers and employees.
-The numbers of options, the exercise price and all other terms thereof were set by the Board of Directors at the time of grants.
-The options vest 1/3 on the first anniversary of the grant date, 1/3 on the second anniversary and 1/3 on the third anniversary.
+The number of options, the exercise price and all other terms thereof were set by the Board of Directors at the time of grants.
+The options generally vest 1/3 on the first anniversary of the grant date, 1/3 on the second anniversary and 1/3 on the third anniversary.
+59,000 options granted in 2023 vest 1/3 at the time of grant, 1/3 on the first anniversary of the grant date and 1/3 on the second anniversary.
 The options expire seven years from the date of grant.

-In the year ended December 31, 2022, the Company granted 112,000 options (year ended December 31, 2021 - 50,000 options) to officers and employees of the Company with an exercise price of \$2.06 per share under option.
+In the year ended December 31, 2023, the Company granted 268,000 options (year ended December 31, 2022 - 112,000 options) to officers, directors and employees of the Company with a weighted average exercise price of \$1.23 per share under option.
+During 2023, 154,000 options with an exercise price of \$4.50 per option expired after seven years.